-Bayern Munich v Mainz 05
+Bayern Munich 4-0 Mainz 05

 Corner, FC Bayern München.
 Conceded by Daniel Brosinski.

-Goal!
-FC Bayern München 1, 1.
-FSV Mainz 05 0.
-Thomas Müller (FC Bayern München) left footed shot from the centre of the box to the centre of the goal.
-Assisted by Joshua Kimmich.

-Attempt blocked.
-Arturo Vidal (FC Bayern München) right footed shot from outside the box is blocked.
-Assisted by Arjen Robben.

-Attempt blocked.
+Attempt missed.
 Robin Quaison (1.
-FSV Mainz 05) right footed shot from the centre of the box is blocked.
-Assisted by Fabian Frei.
+FSV Mainz 05) right footed shot from outside the box misses to the left.
+Assisted by Giulio Donati with a cross.

+Offside, 1.
+FSV Mainz 05.
+Stefan Bell tries a through ball, but Abdou Diallo is caught offside.